-On February 24, 2022, without provocation, Russian forces initiated a comprehensive invasion of Ukraine.
-This egregious step is a blatant violation of international law and the rules-based international order.
-The attacks have caused widespread devastation of Ukrainian infrastructure and property, and unnecessary deaths of Ukrainians, particularly civilians.
+On 24 February 2022, without provocation, Russian forces initiated a comprehensive invasion of Ukraine.
+This egregious step is a blatant violation of the international order and its international law.
+The attacks have caused the deaths of numerous Ukrainians, terrible animal suffering and devastation of Ukrainian infrastructure and property.
+We condemn in the strongest possible terms Russia’s unprovoked, unjust and illegal invasion of Ukraine.

-These actions are a continuation and acceleration of the violent steps taken by Russia since early 2014 to undermine Ukrainian security and sovereignty, and have rendered the Minsk Agreements moot.
+Russia’s actions are a continuation and acceleration of the aggressive steps taken by Russia since early 2014 to undermine Ukrainian security and sovereignty, and have violated the Minsk Agreements.

 The European Union (EU) imposed sanctions on Russia in response to the Russian invasion of Ukraine.
 The EU is also imposing sanctions on Belarus for its involvement in the invasion.